OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ![](octopus-project-step-docker3.png)

 To make your database server accessible, you need to add a port mapping.
-Specify the default SQL Serve port of `1433`:
+Specify the default SQL Server port of `1433`:

 ![](octopus-project-step-docker4.png)

 Scroll down to the **Variables** section and add the following Explicit Variable Mapping.
 This image needs a couple of environment variables passed to it: `SA_PASSWORD` and `ACCEPT_EULA`.
-Create a Project Variable of type Sensitive for the SA_PASSWORD:
+Create a Project Variable of type *Sensitive* for the `SA_PASSWORD`:

 ![](octopus-project-step-docker5.png)
 ![](octopus-project-step-docker6.png)